Christopher Brooke (poet): Family

 1618, she continued to be known as 'Lady Jacob' even after her marriage to Brooke.
-She was the daughter of the merchant William Lynch (or Linch) of Southampton (d.
-1617) and first married David Targett, a sailor of Southampton (d.
-1602) by whom she had a son, William (d.
-1627), later a soldier serving in Denmark.
+She was the daughter of the merchant William Lynch (or Linch) of Southampton (died 1617) and first married David Targett, a sailor of Southampton (died 1602) by whom she had a son, William (died 1627), later a soldier serving in Denmark.
 She had five children by her marriage to Jacob, at least one of whom, Mary, survived her: and from her last marriage she had a son, John Brooke.
 Lady Jacob had the reputation of a female 'wit' and once caused comment by ridiculing Count Gondomar, the Spanish Ambassador.
 Her numerous critics called her "Lusty Mall Targett".
 She predeceased Brooke in 1622, being spiritually supported in her last illness by his friend Dr. Donne.